leha-games/django-project-template/README.md

 How to start a new project
 --------------------------
-1. Django must be installed on your computer;
+1. Django must be installed on your system;
 2. Switch to directory where you want to locate your new project;
 3. Run this command (replace project_name with you know):
    `django-admin.py startproject --template=https://github.com/grialexey/django-project-template/archive/master.zip --name=Vagrantfile,installation.md,deployment.md,vars.yml project_name`